total-typescript/total-typescript-book/book-content/chapters/07-mutability.md

 #### Solution 2: Avoiding Array Mutation

+Here are a couple ways to solve this problem.

 ##### Option 1: Add the `readonly` Keyword

 The first approach solution is to add the `readonly` keyword before the `string[]` array.
 It applies to the entire `string[]` array, converting it into a read-only array: